Commissioners fail test of leadership

 If taking vitamins worked as well as wearing a mask, social distancing and hand-washing, public health officials would be recommending that instead.

-The commissioners have voiced their concern about the negative effects of coronavirus restrictions on businesses and individuals.
+Roberts and Dyer express concern about the negative effects of coronavirus restrictions on businesses and individuals.
 Dyer has been especially troubled by the lack of school sports.
 Those are valid concerns.

 But how many times does it need to be explained that mask-wearing, social distancing and hand-washing — along with avoiding social gatherings — are the only way to control the spread of the virus so those activities can continue?
 How can elected officials who want businesses to stay open and youths to return to the playing fields refuse to publicly support the very measures that will help accomplish that?